10.10 Information sharing

 forms they sign.

-consider the following questions when we need to share:
+following questions when we need to share:

 - Is there legitimate purpose to sharing the information?

 - Does the information enable the person to be identified?